fsislaben/stats_crash_course/pages/fisherstest.md

 | Catagory 1 | 8       | 5       |
 | Catagory 2 | 3       | 9       |

-## Values recovered from a Fisher's exact test
+## Values returned from a Fisher's exact test

 - degrees of freedom: (sample size - 1) the number of values that have the freedom to vary in the dataset.
 - P-value: indicates if the variables have a statistically significant association.